United States presidential inauguration: Inaugural parade

-Interfaith national prayer service
+Post-inaugural interfaith national prayer service

-A tradition of an interfaith national prayer service, usually the day after the inauguration, dates back to George Washington and since Franklin Delano Roosevelt, the prayer service has been held at the Washington National Cathedral.
-This is not the same as the Inaugural Prayer, a tradition also begun by Washington, when on June 1, 1789, Methodist bishops Francis Asbury and Thomas Coke, Rev. John Dickins, the pastor of Old St. George's (America's oldest Methodist Church) and Major Thomas Morrell, one of President Washington's former aides-de-camp called upon Washington in New York City.
-This tradition resumed in 1985 with President Reagan and continues under the auspices of a Presidential Inaugural Prayer Committee based at Old St. George's.
+A prayer service associated with the inauguration dates back to George Washington.
+The modern tradition of a public interfaith service at the Washington National Cathedral (which belongs to the Episcopal Church) began in 1933, following the first inauguration of Franklin D. Roosevelt.
+Held the morning after the inauguration, the service typically includes representatives from various Christian denominations and non-Christian religions.
+Attendance is by invitation only, with tickets issued by the Cathedral and the Presidential Inaugural Committee.Laurie Goodstein, A Post-Inaugural Prayer Service, New York Times (January 21, 2009).

 Inaugural balls

 The first Inaugural Ball was held on the night of James Madison's first inauguration in 1809.
 Tickets were $4 and it took place at Long's Hotel.

 Security

-The security for the inaugural celebrations is a complex matter, involving the Secret Service, Department of Homeland Security, Federal Protective Service (DHS-FPS), all five branches of the Armed Forces, the Capitol Police, the United States Park Police (USPP), and the Metropolitan Police Department of the District of Columbia (MPDC).
+The security for the inaugural celebrations is a complex matter, involving the Secret Service, Department of Homeland Security, Federal Protective Service (DHS-FPS), all six branches of the Armed Forces, the Capitol Police, the United States Park Police (USPP), and the Metropolitan Police Department of the District of Columbia (MPDC).
 Federal law enforcement agencies also sometimes request assistance from various other state and local law-enforcement agencies throughout the United States.